esciencecenter-digital-skills/Natural-language-processing/episodes/04-transformers.md

 # BERT for Token Classification

-Just as we plugged in a trainable text classifier layer, we can add a token-level classifier that assigns a class to each of the tokens encoded by a transformer.
-A specific example of this task is Named Entity Recognition.
+Just as we plugged in a trainable text classifier layer, we can add a token-level classifier that assigns a class to each of the tokens encoded by a transformer (as opposed to one label for the whole sequence).
+A specific example of this task is Named Entity Recognition, but you can basically define any task that requires to *highlight* sub-strings of text and classify them using this technique.

 ## Named Entity Recognition

 Named Entity Recognition (NER) is the task of recognizing mentions of real-world entities inside a text.
-The concept of entity includes proper names that unequivocally identify a unique individual (PER), place (LOC), organization (ORG), or object (MISC).
-Depending on the domain, the concept has been expanded to recognize other unique (and more conveptual) entities such as DATE, MONEY, WORK_OF_ART, etcetera.
-In terms of NLP, this boils down to classifying each token into a series of labels (PER, LOC, ORG, O).
+The concept of **Entity** includes proper names that unequivocally identify a unique individual (PER), place (LOC), organization (ORG), or other object/name (MISC).
+Depending on the domain, the concept can expanded to recognize other unique (and more conceptual) entities such as DATE, MONEY, WORK_OF_ART, DISEASE, PROTEIN_TYPE, etcetera...

+In terms of NLP, this boils down to classifying each token into a series of labels (`PER`, `LOC`, `ORG`, `O`[no-entity] ).
 Since a single entity can be expressed with multiple words (e.g. New York) the usual notation used for labeling the text is IOB (**I**nner **O**ut **B**eginnig of entity) notations which identifies the limits of each entity tokens.
 For example:

 ![BERT as an NER Classifier](fig/bert5.png)

-This is a typical sequence classification problem where an imput sequence must be fully mapped into an output sequence of labels with unique constraints (for example, there can't be an inner I-PER label before a beginning B-PER label).
-Since the labels of the tokens are context dependent a language model with attention mechanism such as BERT is very beneficial for a task like NER.
+This is a typical sequence classification problem where an imput sequence must be fully mapped into an output sequence of labels with global constraints (for example, there can't be an inner I-LOC label before a beginning B-LOC label).
+Since the labels of the tokens are context dependent, a language model with attention mechanism such as BERT is very beneficial for a task like NER.

 Because this is one of the core tasks in NLP, there are dozens of pre-trained NER classifiers in HuggingFace that you can use right away.
-Since the task is similar to any other task, that is, just add a classification layer on top of a pre-trained transformer you can still use the `pipeline()` function to run the model in your custom data, in this case with `task="ner"`.
+We use once again the `pipeline()` to run the model for predictions in your custom data, in this case with `task="ner"`.
 For example:

 ```python
 from transformers import AutoTokenizer, AutoModelForTokenClassification